-Other well-known adaptogenic herbs include; holy basil, astragalus, panax ginseng, ashwagandha, and licorice root.
+Other well-known adaptogenic herbs include holy basil, astragalus, panax ginseng, ashwagandha, and licorice root.

 One proposed mechanism for the profound anti-stress effects of Rhodiola is the inhibition of an enzyme called monoamine oxidase (MAO).

 MAO is involved in the oxidative breakdown of neurotransmitters including serotonin, dopamine, and norepinephrine.
-In this way, the compounds in Rhodiola may act as antioxidants — protecting specific neurotransmitters and enhancing their function[*].
+In this way, the compounds in Rhodiola may act as antioxidants — protecting specific neurotransmitters and even enhancing their function[*].

-Below are some of the most well-researched benefits of Rhodiola.
+Rhodiola has been widely studied for a vast array of health benefits.
+Here are some of the most well-researched benefits of Rhodiola.

-#1: Stress and Anxiety
+#1: Reduced Stress and Anxiety

-Stress can come in many shapes and forms — including emotional.
+Stressful situations can come in many shapes and forms — including emotional.
 Rhodiola has been shown to decrease both stress and anxiety stemming from psychological causes.

-One trial assessed the effect of Rhodiola Rosea extract supplementation for 4 weeks in a group of 101 subjects with life-stress symptoms.
+One trial assessed the effect of Rhodiola rosea extract supplementation for 4 weeks in a group of 101 subjects with life-stress symptoms.
 The participants were given several questionnaires throughout the trial to assess their stress levels and other symptoms.

 Improvements were observed in some participants after only three days of treatment.
-The researchers concluded that Rhodiola Rosea is safe and effective at improving stress and related symptoms to a clinically relevant degree[*].
+The researchers concluded that Rhodiola Rosea extract is safe and effective at improving stress and related symptoms to a clinically relevant degree[*].

 Rhodiola also significantly improves generalized anxiety disorder (GAD).
-GAD is a type of anxiety disorder that causes people to persistently worry about everyday life events, with no obvious reason[*].
+GAD is a type of anxiety disorder that causes people to persistently worry about everyday life events with no obvious reason[*].

 One study examined the effect of taking 340 mg of Rhodiola once or twice daily for 6 weeks in mild-moderately depressed subjects.
 The participants found that Rhodiola decreased overall symptoms of depression, emotional instability, and insomnia[*].

-Another study is being proposed to examine the potential role of Rhodiola and major depressive disorder (MDD).
-Rhodiola may even become an effective alternative to traditional pharmaceutical therapies at some point[*].*
+Another study is being proposed to examine the potential role of Rhodiola in major depressive disorder (MDD).
+Rhodiola may at some point even become an effective alternative to the traditional use of pharmaceutical therapies (like sertraline)[*].

 As always, this information is not medical advice and you should talk to your doctor about any pharmaceuticals you’re currently taking.

-#3: Cognitive Function
+#3: Improved Cognitive Function

 In another study, a group of 161 military cadets aged 19-21 were given a single dose of Rhodiola or a placebo after 24 hours of sleep deprivation.
-The cadets that took the Rhodiola showed improvements in mental processing as well as short-term memory when compared to the placebo[*].
+The cadets who took the Rhodiola showed improvements in mental processing as well as short-term memory when compared to the placebo[*].

-#4: Physical Performance
+#4: Enhanced Physical Performance

 One study looked at the acute effects of Rhodiola on endurance exercise performance.
-Participants were given 3mg of Rhodiola or a carbohydrate placebo before exercise and then rode a bicycle for six miles.
+Participants were given 3 mg of Rhodiola or a carbohydrate placebo before exercise and then rode a bicycle for six miles.

-Taking Rhodiola before exercise also increases your oxygen capacity and speed[*].
+Taking Rhodiola before exercise might also increase your speed and oxygen capacity[*].

-#5: Balance Blood Sugar
+#5: Balanced Blood Sugar

 Beta cells are responsible for releasing insulin into your bloodstream in response to a rise in blood glucose.
 But damaged beta cells can lead to all sorts of issues with blood glucose management.